 The interest payment on a loan is the amount of each payment that goes towards the interest.
 These payments are typically made in installments.

-The principal payment is the amount of each payment that goes towards the principal balance.
+The principal payment is the amount of each payment that goes toward the principal balance.

 Interest and Principal Examples